ruedagarcialaura/Bachelor-Thesis-TUM-GUI-for-Performance-evaluation-of-opensource-5G-private-network-srsRAN-/readme.md

 <img src="calculations_view.png" alt="calculate" width="600"/>

+## View Iteration Plots:

-4. **View Iteration Plots**: Check the "Iteration Plots" view.
+ Check the "Iteration Plots" view.
 This view is useful if you generated more than one iteration.
 Here you can see the differences between each iteration.

 - Choose the parameters again to see the results of your generated traffic.
 - In the "metric" box you can choose between: latency, packet loss, inter arrival time, all metrics and a comparation for sending and receiving throughput.